Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-05.md

 ### autoplay
 When used, this attribute specifies that the file should play automatically.

-<span class="label label-info"></span> Remember, this is considered poor-practice, and in most cases, it is better to let the user choose whether to start the audio or not.
+<span class="label label-info"></span> Remember, this is considered poor practice, and in most cases, it is better to let the user choose whether to start the audio or not.